the unobservant anthropologist

 My third semester at UNT is wrapping up…

-Posted by Jen Cardew Kersey on November 15, 2007
+Posted by Jen Cardew Kersey in Uncategorized

 My classes are winding down and the end of this semester will be much easier than the last two.
 I’m taking Organizational Behavior (elective) and the UNT department’s required pre-practicum course.